rtmigo/pyrel/README.md

 in the project directory.

-# Sample scripts
+# How to import

-`pyrel` should be imported from the python project dir, i.e. the dir containing `setup.py`.
+When you import `pyrel`, you must be in the python project directory, i.e. the directory containing `setup.py`.

 ``` bash
 $ cd /abc/myproject